Constructive criticism

 Repeated mistakes

-You’ve already talked about a problem, and the person does the same thing again.
+When you’ve already talked about a problem and the person does the same thing again.

 Less constructive